ROCm/hipfort/docs/index.rst

 hipFORT documentation
 ********************************************************************

 hipFORT is a Fortran library that exposes the HIP API and ROCm and NVIDIA accelerated libraries in Fortran with an open and portable set of standard Fortran module interfaces.
-To learn more, see :doc:`what-is-hipFORT`

 You can access hipFORT code in our `GitHub repository <https://github.com/ROCm/hipFORT>`_.